Child and Youth CareNEW

 - Prospective students with special needs or limitations that may affect their placement or potential employment opportunities are encouraged to discuss their career goals with faculty prior to admission

 - Direct entry into year two is available to applicants with a diploma in Social Service Worker, Developmental Services Worker, Early Childhood Education, General Arts and Science with a social studies focus, or Justice Studies, or a relevant university degree

-- A minimum 70% overall average is required, with no marks below 60%
+- A minimum 60% overall average is required

 - Applicants with other post-secondary credentials will be assessed on an individual basis